greatblondelf/local_llm_template/README.md

  Running that will put the first 2 elements into a local VectorDB, and then figure out how close each are to the third sentence.

-### TODO: Put the eector databases and LLM together to make a RAG system example
+### TODO: Put the vector databases and LLM together to make a RAG system example
 To do this, we will:
   - Synthesize a bunch of synthetic articles using our shiny new LLM, plus some keywords as metadata
   - Input these all into our RAG system (no chunking for now, just embed everything)